Jgriffiths92/Open_E-Reloading-Assistant/README.md

 A Python Android built in python using Kivy to display CSV data exported from AB Quantum or Kestrel Link Ballistics on NFC driven e ink 2.9, 3.7 and 4.2in displays.
-To compile APK file for Android simply open the Kivy_App_To_APK.ipynb in Google colab and run all code snippets.
+To compile APK file for Android simply open the Kivy_App_To_APK.ipynb in Google colab and run all code snippets alternatively you can download the latest release apk from release s page.
 This project is designed to be compatible with Good Display NFC-Driven 2.7"/ 2.9"/ 3.7"/ 4.2" E-Ink Display Development Kit, NFC-D3-029 https://www.good-display.com/product/561.html and the compatible screens listed are: